-Mr. Maddrey's consulting experience includes several years as a senior engagement manager at CSC and its predecessor, APM Management Consultants.
+Mr. Maddrey's consulting experience includes several years as a senior engagement manager at CSC Healthcare and its predecessor, APM Management Consultants.
 He also acted as director of H*Works, the management consulting arm of The Advisory Board Company, where, as one of its first employees, he developed aspects of the H*Works' consulting and business model and led a number of the firm's initial Emergency Department engagements.

 In addition to consulting, Mr. Maddrey has significant experience in the payor segment.
-He was president and general manager of Aveta Health Illinois/North American Medical Management of Illinois, a startup Medicare Advantage Special Needs Plan, serving seniors with chronic conditions and physician group/PHO management services organization.
-He also served as vice president at UnitedHealth Group where he led a division within Uniprise Customer Care providing support to over 20 million United HealthGroup members.
-Before United, Mr. Maddrey held several executive positions at Anthem/WellPoint Health Networks including general manager of Government Programs and vice president of Connecticut Plan Operations.
+He was president and general manager of Aveta Health Illinois/North American Medical Management of Illinois, a startup Medicare Advantage Special Needs Plan, serving seniors with chronic conditions and an MSO serving physician groups and PHOs taking primary and specialty capitation.
+Additionally, Mr. Maddrey held several executive and general management positions at both United HealthGroup and Anthem.

 Mr. Maddrey frequently writes and speaks on issues of alignment and strategy, recently publishing the papers: “Achieving Optimal Alignment in Academic Health Centers;” “Aggregate, Integrate, and Align: A Framework for Health System Development and Alignment:” “The Emergence of Innovative Payor-Provider Partnerships;” “Defining Incentive Distribution in Support of Network Alignment: Key Options and Considerations in Developing the Right Model;” and “Population Health Management: Advancing your Position in the Journey to Value-Based Care.”